palm86/hex_flora/priv/herbarium/agathosma_ovata.md

 }
 ---

-Fragrant member of the citrus family.
+Perennial shrub with oval-shaped leaves.
+Numerous fragrance-secreting glands on undersides of leaves.
+Flowers light pink or white.

 <!-- read more -->

-## Distribution
+## Distribution in the Hex

-*The distribution of this species in the HRV is not known.*
+Sandy flats and slopes in the South Hex Sandstone Fynbos vegetation zone.

 ## References